Ouster TOP

 Active active - Enables connections with the device.

 Device Address deviceaddress - The IP address or the name of the Ouster device.
-The address is only required during configuraton.
+The address is only required during configuration.
 The device will request an address from the local DHCP server when it is connected to the network.
 The name of the device is printed on the top of the sensor in the format "os-#####", where ##### is the serial number e.g. "os-991900123456".
+If you want to use the name of the device, you may have to input "os-#####.local" in this parameter to connect to your sensor.
 You can determine the IP address using the ping command and the device name e.g. ping -4 os-991900123456.
 For more information see the Ouster User Guide at Ouster.io.

 Lidar Port lidarport - The UDP port number to receive lidar data.